Pometry/Raphtory/paper/joss-raphtory.md

 However, with abundant cheap storage and tools for logging every event which occurs in an ecosystem, datasets have become increasingly rich, combining different types of information that cannot be incorporated in a standard network model [@lambiotte2019networks].
 In particular, the temporal nature of many complex systems has led to the emergence of the field of temporal networks, with its own models and algorithms [@holme2012temporal;@masuda2016guide].

-Unfortuntely, despite active academic research in the last decade, no efficient, generalised and production-ready system has been developed to explore the temporal dimension of networks.
+Unfortunately, despite active academic research in the last decade, no efficient, generalised and production-ready system has been developed to explore the temporal dimension of networks.
 To support practitioners who wish to exploit both the structure and dynamics of their data, we have developed Raphtory.

 # Related Software